chilion/CmPayService/README.md

 Don't forget to fill in the right company name and product token

 # Usage in your code:
+## Initializing
-For payment methods + options:
+For payment methods & options:
 - CMpayService::getPaymentMethods($amount (should be integer));

-For payment:
+## Executing
+To forward the customer to the payment screen of their financial instance.
 - CMpayService::getTransactionUrl($parameters);

+## Check
+- CMpayService::checkPayment(Request::post);
 $parameters should contain at least amount, but can hold more options.